tbogdala/nanogpt-rusted/README.md

 For a model with a context size of 512, embedding size of 256, 8 layers, 4 attention heads and a batch size of 8 for training and validation...
 On a CPU that takes about 14.5 seconds per step.
-On my 4090, it takes 450 ms. That's close to a day and a half for every gpu hour equivalent.
+On my 4090, it takes 450 ms. That's close to a day and a half for every GPU hour equivalent.
 And if you have nothing but time, it should work.
 The toy sizes you start off with while following the nanogpt Youtube video train fast enough.
 Start off experimenting at low sizes to get the hang of everything first.
 Then when you step up to multi-million parameter models, make sure to include `--features cuda,cudnn` and run this on NVidia cards or `--features metal` on mac hardware